zephyrproject-rtos/zephyr/boards/arm/stm32f3_disco/doc/stm32f3_disco.rst

 STM32F3DISCOVERY Discovery kit has up to 5 UARTs.
 The Zephyr console output is assigned to UART1.
 Default settings are 115200 8N1.

+I2C
+===

+STM32F3DISCOVERY has up to 2 I2Cs.
+I2C1 is connected to the LSM303DLHC and is
+an ultra-compact low-power system-in-package featuring a 3D digital linear acceleration sensor and a 3D digital magnetic sensor.
+The default I2C mapping for Zephyr is:

+- I2C1_SCL : PB6
+- I2C1_SDA : PB7
+- I2C2_SCL : PF1
+- I2C2_SDA : PF0

 Programming and Debugging
 *************************